 Social Media

 Application should facilitate the user to share his/her map (as screenshots) with, POIs, FP, route, turn-by turn direction etc. or the application downloadable linkthrough the social media.
-A social media sharing icon would be available which would allow the user to share the map (screen-shot) or the application download link over social media apps (FB, Twitter, You tube &Whatsapp) available in his device.The download link can be shared over social media through a link (Tell a Friend) available in the “About the Apps” sub item which can be initiated from the context menu.
+A social media sharing icon would be available which would allow the user to share the map (screen-shot) or the application download link over social media apps (FB, Twitter, You tube &Whatsapp) available in his device.

 Note: Will be considered in Phase 2 of the Project